Sausage Breakfast Casserole {Grill or Oven}

 - It’s hearty and filling.
 The perfect way to start the day or serve it for dinner.

-- Make ahead friendly means you can prep it the night before and bake it or grill it in morning.
+- Make ahead friendly means you can prep it the night before and bake or grill it in morning.

 - Hash browns – Make sure these are thawed.

-- Preheat the grill to 350 degrees
+- Preheat the grill to medium heat, about 350 degrees Fahrenheit.

 - Cook the sausage links on the grill until heated through.

-- Chop into 1” pieces.
+- Chop into 1” pieces once cool enough to handle.

-- Spray a 9” x 13” tin pan with non-stick spray.
+- Grease a 9” x 13” disposable aluminum baking dish with non-stick spray.

-If you would like to prep this the night before you totally could.
-Just remember that since it starts in the fridge it’s at a colder temperature so it’s probably going to take about a hour to cook on the grill or 1 hour and 15 minutes in the oven.
+Just remember that since it starts in the fridge, it’s at a colder temperature so it’s probably going to take about a hour to cook on the grill or 1 hour and 15 minutes in the oven.

 It will keep for up to 24 hours in the refrigerator if you make it ahead of time.

-What is Indirect Heat?
+What is indirect heat?

 - Fresh potatoes are the star of this Breakfast Skillet along with bacon and cheese.
 Can be prepared on the grill or stove top!